Bizmundo/dataviz-final-project/README.md

 ## Future Works
 ### The Kent County (UK) police stop and search interactive map
-A time range selector will be added the interactive map to enable users to filter the stop & search data by time
+A time range selector will be added the interactive map to enable users to filter the stop & search data by time.
+This will enable the user to discover any spcial trend over time.

 ### Linked proportion bar chart
 This  bar chart will be linked to the stop and search map.
 It will display the proportion the user selected attribute by race.
+This will helps the user determine whether the attribute of the arrest are proportionally balanced between race.
 [![image](https://user-images.githubusercontent.com/16506192/65561829-e91de780-df11-11e9-8a30-4959fcf9d725.png)](https://beta.vizhub.com/Bizmundo/f2a2654c525c466b8238c041dca5c844)
 <p>Figure 2: Stop & search type by race</p>